Ahyu1/spotifypage-clone/README.md

 # spotifypage-clone

-A clone of the official web page of Spotify(Advertising site).
+A clone for the official web page of Spotify(Advertising site).

-the first project I've created using HTML5 and CSS3 wayback 2023.
+the first project I've created using HTML5 and CSS3 wayback 2022.